hectorcorrea/jaguarDb/README.md

 jaguarDb
 ================
-The simplest in-process database in JavaScript that could possible work.
+The simplest in-process database for Node.js that could possible work.

 This library provides the ability to store information in a Node.js application emulating a simple document-oriented database and without requiring an external process to be running.